yakivmospan/android-snippets/articles/Volley Request Manager.md

         mRequestQueue.add(request);
     }

-    //to reuse this manager on another project you will need to remove or change your old
+    //to reuse this manager in another project you will need to remove or change your old
     //requests from here
 }
 ```